alexmbird/bulklift/README.md

 ```

 1. At the top level set global config options (e.g. path to ffmpeg) and declare target trees with their default bitrates and formats.
-This must have `root: true` so Bulklift knows where to stop when loading in config from subdirectories.
+This must contain `root: true` so Bulklift knows where to stop when loading manifests from subdirectories deep in your tree.
 2. At an intermediate level (`__AMBIENT`) a second `.bulklift.yaml` manifest specifying metadata for the genre (`genre: Ambient`).
 3. At the artist level, a third `.bulklift.yaml` specifying metadata for the artist (`artist: Super Xylophone Man`)
 4. At the bottom level (the individual album) switch encoding on (`enabled: true`) for one or more targets and add metadata tags for the name and year of the album (`album: Greatest Hits` / `year: 2018`).

-The key concept is that Bulklift merges the the manifest of any directory with that of its parents.
-The tip of the tree has precendence so you can override settings you set earlier.
-Want to use a different build of ffmpeg for transcoding Dubstep?
-Override the artiest for one specific collaboration album?
+The key concept is that Bulklift merges the the manifest of any directory with those of its parents.
+The deepest manifest (i.e. the one in the dir with your music) has precendence so you can override settings from parent directories.
+Want to use a different build of ffmpeg to transcode your Dubstep collection?
+Override the artist for one particular collaboration album?
 The world is your oyster.

 Some of the more common options...